Sanford Family Law Attorney

 The Family Law section of this full service law firm is experienced and skilled in handling the most difficult of problems related to a number of aspects of family law.
 They are dedicated to bringing about positive outcomes for their clients.
 If you are going through a divorce you want proven legal representation that will fight for your rights and the rights of your children.
 A Sanford attorney from the firm is able to confidently protect your family for the future.

 When you choose to work with this firm, you know you have put your case into reliable hands.
-Attorneys Jon Silverman and Kristy Patton focus on the area of family and domestic law, including cases of divorce, equitable distribution, spousal support and alimony, child custody and child support.
+Attorney Kristy Patton focuses on the area of family and domestic law, including cases of divorce, equitable distribution, spousal support and alimony, child custody and child support.
 Additionally, Attorney Kevin Foushee handles cases involving family and domestic law.
 If you need legal support for your family law issues in Sanford, do not look any further than this office!

 Family Law Issues in Sanford, NC